 An interactive guide to the natural and man-made landscape of the Mendip Hills.

-This project, funded by JISC, aims to develop a single database of the type specimens, held in British collections, of macrofossil species and subspecies found in the UK, including links to photographs (including 'anaglyph' stereo pairs) and a selection of 3D digital models.
+JISC-funded project to develop a database of the type specimens, held in British collections, of macrofossil species and subspecies found in the UK, including links to photographs and 3D digital models.

 Geological Survey of Northern Ireland.

 This project is to develop new geomodels and sustainable exploration methods for alkaline igneous rocks and carbonatites.